ianmcburnie/bones/README.md

 </span>
 ```

-Tooltip structure is almost identical to [flyout](#user-content-flyout) structure.
+Tooltip structure is almost identical to [popover](#user-content-popover) structure.
 The main difference is that a modifier class must be used instead of aria-expanded attribute (because aria-expanded is reserved for true popovers).

 ```html
 <span class="tooltip tooltip--expanded">